-The Company manufactures bulk chemicals such as Sulphuric Acid and Oleum and their downstream products such as Sulphur Dioxide and Sulphur Trioxide at its manufacturing site in Ankleshwar.
+The Company manufactures bulk chemicals such as Sulphuric acid and Oleum and their downstream products such as Sulphur dioxide and Sulphur trioxide at its manufacturing site at Ankleshwar.

 These chemicals find their use in several industries like Dyes, Fertiliser, Personal Care, Petrochemical, Pharmaceutical, Textile, etc. These chemicals are generally sold locally and that too, within a radius of 150 km from the manufacturing site.

-During 2017-18, sales and other income increased by 24% from ₹ 2,579 lakhs to ₹ 3,197 lakhs.
-The world market for Sulphuric Acid is estimated at 210 mn mt per annum.
-Assuming demand equals production and is growing at about 4 to 5% per annum, the world market for Sulphuric Acid is projected to be about 220 mn mt per annum by 2019, with the Fertiliser industry contributing to 65% of the consumption.
+During 2018-19, sales and other income increased by 5% from ₹ 3,197 lakhs to ₹ 3,344 lakhs.
+The world market for Sulphuric acid is estimated at 220 mn mt per annum.
+Assuming demand equals production and is growing at about 4 to 5% per annum, the world market for Sulphuric acid is projected to be about 230 mn mt per annum by 2020, with the Fertiliser industry contributing to 65% of the consumption.

 The manufacturing plant of the Company at Ankleshwar has an installed capacity of 140 mt per day.
 Optimising the product mix is a key factor.
+The price level of Sulphuric acid and related products were at a higher level due to closure of a Copper plant in South India.
+If the Copper plant is restarted, there will be substantial price correction in the market.
 The way to succeed in these products is to ensure high capacity utilisation, excellent conversion efficiency and full deployment of the by-product, steam.

 The products manufactured by the Company are commodity in nature, whose prices and contributions fluctuate significantly.
-The price of key raw material, sulphur, also varies from month to month.
+The price of key raw material, Sulphur, also varies from month to month.